umputun/remark42/site/src/docs/configuration/email/index.md

 ### Admin notifications

-Here is the list of variables that affect admin notifications, which will be sent for each new comment on your site:
+Admin would receive a message for each new comment on your site.
+Here is the list of variables that affect them:

 ```yaml
 NOTIFY_ADMINS=email